Division of Diversity, Equity, and Inclusion Events

 Registration required.
 Viterbo students can register for FREE courtesy of the Division of Diversity, Equity, and Inclusion

-Sponsored by the Greater La Crosse Area Diversity Council.
+Co-sponsored by the Division of Diversity, Equity, and Inclusion and the Greater La Crosse Area Diversity Council

 Sr. Thea Bowman Series: Everyone Has Constitutional Rights: Know Yours!